epsil/mdwiki/README.md

 By default, the wiki uses [Bootstrap](http://getbootstrap.com/) to provide responsive CSS styling.

-One can add custom CSS styling to a page by adding a stylesheet file in the page's directory:
+One can add custom CSS styling to a page by adding a stylesheet file to the page's directory:

     .
     `-- page